-2017 Best Places to Live in Washington, D.C.
+2017 Best Places to Raise a Family in Washington, D.C.
 Metro

-Explore the best places to live in the U.S. based on crime, public schools, cost of living, job opportunities, and local amenities.
-Ranking based on data from the U.S. Census, FBI, BLS, CDC, and other sources.
+Explore the best places to raise a family based on public schools, crime rates, cost of living, and family-friendly amenities.
+Ranking based on data from the U.S. Census, FBI, BLS, CDC, and other data sources.

 Current Resident:Broadlands is an incredible place to grow up.
 I have lived in Broadlands for 17 years couldn't imagine growing up in any other place.
 The schools are nationally ranked, the neighborhoods are beautiful, and location is perfect.
 Broadlands is located very close to attractions such as dozens of Vinyards, Dulles Airport, and beautiful shopping centers.
 Even after finishing college, I decided to come back to Broadlands because it's such an easy place to feel comfortable.
 My only complaint is the area is very populated which often means there is traffic.
 More about Broadlands